Safe and Sick Leave Policy

 Safe leave can be used for the following purposes:

-An employee must make an oral or written request to their direct supervisor or academic leader to use safe or sick leave.
-If possible, employees should provide reasonable notice of the need to use safe or sick leave.
+An employee must notify their direct supervisor, verbally or in writing, to use safe or sick leave.
+An employee is expected to record the safe and sick leave in Banner or MyTime.
 When the need for the leave is foreseeable, the University requires reasonable advance notice of not less than seven (7) days prior to the date such safe or sick leave is set to begin.
 When the need for the leave is not foreseeable, the University requires an employee to provide notice of the need for the use of safe or sick leave as soon as practicable.

 The University will not, under any circumstances, require the disclosure of details relating to an employee's or their family member's medical condition or require the disclosure of details relating to an employee's or his, her or their family member's status as a victim of domestic violence, family offenses, sexual offenses, stalking, or human trafficking as a condition of providing safe or sick leave.
 This information is considered confidential and will not be disclosed, except by the affected employee, without the written permission of the affected employee or as required by law.